 (Editors note 1/17/2018: Added some post-2012 events, such as splitting off from Spike and being its own thing.
 Also some changes in grammar in some spots.
 This post is *hilariously* out of date in some spots, but I don’t wanna completely rewrite something from six years ago.
 I’d rather make a new post in that case.)

 Ah, the Spike Video Game Awards.
-Advertised as a legitimate video game awards show — ignoring other, more professional award ceremonies — the Video Game Awards are celebrating their tenth year as being a hilarious trainwreck of TV executives trying to “understand” gamers combined with exclusive trailers for wonderful games like Command & Conquer Generals II.
+Once advertised as a legitimate video game awards show — ignoring other, more professional award ceremonies — the Video Game Awards are celebrating their tenth year of being a hilarious trainwreck of TV executives trying to “understand” gamers combined with exclusive trailers for wonderful games like Command & Conquer Generals II.
 I personally haven’t watched the awards in years, opting to see the trailers on GameTrailers.com after the show is broadcast instead.
 Doesn’t mean I still can’t mock it endlessly every year.
-Unlike a certain Angry person, at least I have tact and don’t give Geoff Keighley the third degree about this, as he’s clearly held against his will, making a goofy awards show just to keep his job.
+Unlike a certain person who has an “Angry” persona, at least I have tact and don’t give Geoff Keighley the third degree about this, as he’s clearly held against his will, making a goofy awards show just to keep his job.

 2005: The award goes to… a game that’s not even out yet!

 2005 was an interesting year.
 The Xbox 360 was new, the world wasn’t introduced to waggle motion controllers yet, and I had just graduated out of High School.
 The 2005 VGAs were mostly uneventful, except for two games getting a fair share of awards: The critically-panned 50 Cent: Bulletproof, and the licensed title Peter Jackson’s King Kong: Jesus Christ, Peter, Why is the title for this game so dam- I mean, Peter Jackson’s King Kong: The Official Game of the Movie.
 Nothing wrong with that, right?